 July temperatures at Grizzly average highs in the 80s and recent years have seen weather in the 90s.
 Necessary logging in the recent decade has also removed some of our natural shade.
-While we do have shade available scouts prefer to be busy and about.
-Please make sure that everyone who attends camp brings a water bottle and uses it!
-It can get very hot and we want to make sure everyone stays cool and safe!
+Each campsite has a shade structure but scouts prefer to be busy and about.
+Please make sure that everyone who attends camp brings a water bottle and uses it frequently!
+A brimmed hat also helps by taking your shade with you!
+Hats are available for purchase in the trading post if you need one or need a new option.
+Water bottles are also available along with stickers to make yours unique.